nfs

 use the generic option defaults in /etc/fstab.

-These options are valid to use when mounting either nfs or nfs4 file
+These options are valid to use with any NFS version.

 soft / hard Determines the recovery behavior of the NFS client after